I can change it 'round some too.

 And I got friends on the Other Side..."

 A Witch Doctor is a type of sorcerer whose magic style is shamanic rather than arcane, and is often some sort of spiritual leader or teacher.
 Like many European wizards, he's mysterious and downright creepy even by the standards of his environment.
-That's why he lives well away from everyone else and doesn't wash much.
+That's why he lives well away from everyone else.
 His hut is filled with dried and pickled remains of unpleasant and unidentifiable critters.
-If he doesn't have explicitly magical powers, then he may be a wetware version of the Mad Scientist
+If he doesn't have explicitly magical powers, then he may be a wetware version of the Mad Scientist.

 - If you run into one in any anime or manga story, they will either be wise Chinese scholars, priests of some extraction (usually Shinto), or skin-wearing shamans.

-- Kururu from Keroro Gunsou may be considered a Mad Scientist version of the Witch Doctor.
+- Kururu from Sgt.
+Frog may be considered a Mad Scientist version of the Witch Doctor.
 He's a creepy, sneaky Insufferable Genius who spends most of his time in his lab.
 And whenever he helps someone (even one of his squadmates), there's almost always a catch.